outlandi-co/reading-notes/code-301/code-301-class-02.md

 ## 2. What is the very first thing to happen in the lifecycle of React?

 In the lifecycle of a React component, the very first thing to happen is the initialization of the component.
 This involves the construction of the component instance.
 During this phase, the constructor of the component is called.
 The constructor is where you typically initialize state, bind event handlers, and perform other setup operations.
 It's important to note that you should avoid side effects in the constructor, as it's meant for initialization purposes.
 So, in summary, the initialization phase, including the invocation of the constructor, is the very first thing to happen in the lifecycle of a React component.

 ## 3. Put the following things in the order that they happen: componentDidMount, render, constructor, componentWillUnmount, React Updates

 The correct order of the React lifecycle methods and events is as follows:

 1. **Constructor**: This is the first method called when a component is initialized.
 It is used for initializing state and binding event handlers
 2. **Render**: The `render` method is called after the constructor.
 It returns the JSX (or elements) to be rendered to the DOM.
 3. **React Updates**: This happens after the initial render and includes updates to the component's state or props, triggering a re-render of the component.
 4. **ComponentDidMount**: This method is called after the component has been mounted onto the DOM.
 It's invoked once after the initial render and is used for performing operations that require access to the DOM or for setting up subscriptions or timers.
 5. **ComponentWillUnmount**: This method is called just before a component is unmounted and destroyed.
 It's used for cleanup operations such as removing event listeners or cancelling timers to prevent memory leaks.
 So, the correct order is:
-1. Constructor
+1.Constructor
-2. Render
+2.Render
-3. React Updates
+3.React Updates
-4. ComponentDidMount
+4.ComponentDidMount
-5. ComponentWillUnmount
+5.ComponentWillUnmount

 ## 4. What does componentDidMount do?